Murder of Rafael Ramos and Wenjian Liu: NYPD officers and police union

 As Mayor Bill de Blasio and his entourage walked through the third-floor corridor of Woodhull Hospital, where the two police officers had been pronounced dead hours earlier, dozens of NYPD police silently turned their backs on the mayor in protest for his perceived lack of support for them.
 Earlier, de Blasio had approached a group of cops in the hospital and told them, "We're all in this together."
 In response, one officer said, "No we're not."

 The president of the police union group Patrolmen's Benevolent Association, Patrick J. Lynch, blamed de Blasio and the protesters of the grand jury dismissal in the Garner case for inciting hostility toward the NYPD.
 He said, "There's blood on many hands tonight.
 Those that incited violence on the street in the guise of protest, that tried to tear down what New York City police officers did every day.
 We tried to warn it must not go on, it shouldn't be tolerated.
 That blood on the hands starts at the steps of City Hall in the office of the mayor."

 Fraternal Order of Police President Chuck Canterbury asked Congress to consider making crimes against police officers fall under the category of hate crimes.
 He said, "My thoughts and prayers over the past few weeks have been with the families of officers who were, with malice and forethought, gunned down just because they served as police officers."

 Civil rights groups

 Protest organizer Charles Wade said about civil rights groups, "We've all said that this is a horrible thing that shouldn't have happened.
 I say time and time again that I'm against police violence, and I'm not against police officers in general.
 I have an issue with improper policing, police violence and police impunity."
 Reverend Al Sharpton said, "From the beginning, we have stressed that this is a pursuit of justice to make the system work fairly for everyone.
 This is not about trying to take things into our own hands.
 That does not solve the problem of police brutality."

-The National Association for the Advancement of Colored People issued a statement condemning the murders.
+The National Association for the Advancement of Colored People issued a statement condemning the killings.